Daddypool-44418/api-security-learning-log/README.md

 ## About Me

-Junior offensive security professional focused on web application pentesting and Active Directory exploitation.
-Currently expanding into API-specific security testing.
+Junior web pentester, still early in the journey — learning something new every day and writing about it as I go.

 - LinkedIn: https://www.linkedin.com/in/dparas780/
 - Bugcrowd: https://bugcrowd.com/h/dparas7808